helje5/SwiftSockets/README.md

 as well as with the Swift 2.2 release using the embedded makefiles.
 Make sure you
-[install Grand Central Dispatch](http://www.alwaysrightinstitute.com/swift-on-linux-in-vbox-on-osx/) into your Swift installtion.
+[install Grand Central Dispatch](http://www.alwaysrightinstitute.com/swift-on-linux-in-vbox-on-osx/) into your Swift installation.
-In Linux the included ARIEchoServer/ARIFetch apps do not build, but this one
+On Linux the included ARIEchoServer/ARIFetch apps do not build, but this one
 does:
 [SwiftyEchoDaemon](http://www.alwaysrightinstitute.com/SwiftyEchoDaemon/).